 There is a saying that goes as follows ‘if you have time to lean – you’ve got time to clean.’
 Now, if you were to think about it, this is quite a fundamental rule that could always ensure that our surroundings are clean at all times, especially business environments.
-See, due to the number of people, you can see to it that everyone plays a part in cleaning wherever they are, which will include the HVAC system.
+See, due to the number of people, you can see to it that everyone plays a part in cleaning wherever they are, which will include the maintenance of a commercial HVAC system.

 Therefore, not only will this rule ensure that your business is kept looking clean and tidy, but it will also improve your indoor air quality.
 You may be asking yourself how your office staff can clean the HVAC system.
 Well, believe it or not, there are some things your staff can do to boost the efficiency of your system.
 Here are some of the simplest DIY HVAC maintenance tips: